 H440 has a fairly high drying shrinkage and thus care and attention during drying are necessary for larger pieces, especially flat plates, shallow bowls, and sculptural ware.
-Cover pieces to make sure they dry evenly, take extra time drying if needed, and start the kiln very slowly (candle overnight) for final water expulsion.
+Cover pieces to make sure they dry evenly, take extra time drying if needed, and start the kiln slowly (candle overnight) for final water expulsion.

 These test bars (left to to right) compare H440 and H443 at cone 10R (top) and cone 10, 8 and 8 oxidation.

 H440 is a deep red firing iron reduction body.
 The significant Firered native clay complement in its recipe is the reason for the attractive color.
 Like other bodies of this type, H440 has been formulated so that cone 10R is at its transition point from a light brown to a dark red brown.
 When fired just right the surface is a patchy network of darker vitrified areas beginning to invade the lighter colored matrix.
 If over-fired or over-reduced the surface will burn a dark solid red brown.
-Good color is possible as low as cone 8 reduction.
+Good color is possible as low as cone 8 reduction (where it redder).

 H440 contains significant amounts of iron stone concretion particles which melt vigorously in high temperature reduction and which blossom on the base surface and bleed up through glazes.
 The degree to which these speckles melt and develop is dependent on the degree of reduction.